Free Jewelry-Making Supplies Guide

-Potions and torches, solutions and solders, wire, sheet, beads and gems … Oh we love them, don’t we?
-To jewelry makers, jewelry-making supplies are like candy for children.
-We want more, more, more, and, even if we can’t possibly consume them all at once, we want more for later.
-And it’s not just beads—beaders are notorious for having enviable stashes of beads and supplies, but metalworkers and other jewelry makers aren’t too different.
-We have our own ever-growing stashes of wire, metal, hammers, pliers, enamels, and other jewelry-making supplies.
+Potions and torches, solutions and solders, wire, sheet, beads and gems—to jewelry makers, jewelry-making supplies are like candy for children.
+We want more and more, and, even if we can’t possibly consume them all at once, we want more for later.
+And it’s not just beads—beaders are notorious for having enviable stashes of beads and supplies, but metalworkers and other jewelry makers aren’t too different: we have our ownstashes of wire, metal, hammers, pliers, enamels, and other jewelry-making supplies.

 Even if you’re a beginning jewelry maker, you probably have a good stash of supplies already.
 But there’s always more to learn and new ways to use familiar jewelry making supplies.
 In our Guide to Jewelry Making Supplies: Overview of Jewelry Supplies and Incorporating Jewelry Findings, you’ll get an illustrated overview of dozens of jewelry-making supplies, what they do, and tips from experts on how to use them best.